 Sensory and/or Physical Difficulties

-SMART Movement Programme is used to assess concentration, attention, gross motor skills and behaviour.
-Impact is evaluated termly.
-Fine Motor Skills are assessed using Write from the Start/ Staywrite Programmes and handwriting evidence from before and after interventions to evaluate the impact of the provision.
+SensoryWorx intervention impact is evaluated termly.
+Fine Motor Skills are assessed using observations and handwriting evidence from before and after interventions to evaluate the impact of the provision.

 For further information please view or download our Accessibility Plan which can be found in the School Policies section of our website.